 Gajdzik directed 2004 NCAA singles champion Benjamin Becker and 2005 NCAA singles champion Benedikt Dorsch.
 They were two of the four All-Americans to play at Baylor under Gajdzik.
 In addition to his coaching duties at Baylor, Gajdzik founded the PG Tennis Academy in 2005.

 During his playing days at Baylor, Gajdzik won the 1998 Big 12 singles and doubles titles and was named the conference's Newcomer of the Year while leading the team to its first NCAA tournament appearance.
 In his first season of collegiate tennis, he was ranked as high as 17th in singles and was in the top 20 in the doubles rankings with two different partners.
 His 8-0 conference mark that season still stands as the best single-season mark in school history.

-Prior to coming to the United States, Gajdzik was a member of Poland's national team from 1989-97.
+Prior to coming to the United States, Gajdzik, a native of Szczecin, Poland, was a member of his country’s national team from 1989 to 1997.
 He was an ATP ranked professional player in singles and doubles while playing for the Polish Junior National Team.
 Gajdzik also won a national championship and was ranked in the top five throughout his junior career.